rcminerva2394/simple-todo/README.md

    - Number of the total tasks listed
    - Active Button
    - Completed Button
-2) Modal for confirming delete

 #### Needed Refactoring
 1) Use of reusable UI: wrappers, buttons, and input
+2) Error modal for unacceptable input values